Cindy597/msan622/final-project/README.md

   ![IMAGE](Tech3.png)

 * Reason for choosing this technique (What I think the visualization excels at) :
-  As I mentioned before, there are several categorical variables in my dataset, for example, price, size,season, style and so on.
+  As I mentioned before, there are several categorical variables in my dataset, for example, price, size, season, style and so on.
-  Research the relationship between those features of a dress type is necessary for manegers and customers to make better decision, for example, the relationship between price and season can help product manager to set up price strategies for different season.
+  Research the relationship between those features of a dress type is necessary for managers and customers to make better decision, for example, the relationship between price and season can help product manager to set up price strategies for different season.
   Boxplot is a good technique for this purpose since it is not only indicates two variables' relationship, but also shows detailed numerical information about variables relationship, for example, mean, standard error, and distribution range.